tinacms/tina.io/content/blog/syntax-highlighting-with-tina.md

 import { Codeblock } from '../../components/Codeblock';
 ```

 This gives us access to the component, and we can create a variable called `components`.
-This `components` variable can hold all of the different components we want our `TinaMarkdown` to use, in our example we are overriding an element versus creating a new component.
+This `components` variable can hold all of the different components we want our `TinaMarkdown` to use.
+In our example we are overriding an element versus creating a new component.

 ```jsx
 const components = {